 GRE scores - Official scores must come from the Graduate Record Examination (GRE) which should be taken no later than the October prior to the admissions deadline.
 Official scores should be sent by the Educational Testing Service to 1575 - New York U PTCAS.

 - Competency in written and spoken English.
-Applicants whose first language is not English are required to take the Test of English as a Foreign Language (TOEFL) examination.
+Applicants whose first language is not English are required to take one of the following English proficiency exams: TOEFL, IELTS, or PTE Academic.

 - A minimum of one day (8 hours) of observation in each of three different physical therapy practice environments (e.g., hospital, nursing home, rehabilitation agency, outpatient department, private practice, etc.) with documentation from the facility (observations must be volunteer and not paid);